jaz-on/feed-to-blogroll/README.txt

 == Description ==

 Feed to Blogroll is a powerful WordPress plugin that automatically synchronizes your blogroll with your Feedbin RSS reader subscriptions.
 It creates a beautiful, responsive grid layout of blogs with automatic updates and OPML export functionality.

+> Requires Advanced Custom Fields Pro for the admin UI and field definitions.

 = Features =